poplars-dev/poplars-dev.github.io/_customizations/poplar_autopost.md

 ---

-The Auto-Post Batches with Description customization is designed to be run either by hand or periodically using Process Schduler.
+The Auto-Post Batches with Description customization is designed to be run either by hand or periodically using Process Scheduler.
 It searches for Batches that are in the 'Ready to Post' state with a specific description and posts them.